 Simply complete our online referral form at http://dbt.essentiahealth.com.au/dbt-program-referral-form/ or call our reception on 03 9077 2096 to make a referral or register for one of our programs.

 What Evidence Based approaches are used in this group?

-This group is based on the Evidence Based Treatment Dialectical Behaviour Therapy (DBT) and its application to youth.
+This group is based on the Evidence Based Treatment Dialectical Behaviour Therapy (DBT).